Detailed Correspondence

 Claim 2: by feeding room temperature N2 gas to the outer openings 63A, the heater 68 is capable of heating the organic solvent above room temperature, includes the claimed “wherein a confinement gas from the confinement gas source is provided at a temperature lower than a delivery gas temperature”.

-Claim 22: Fig. 5C of ‘806 shows a linear array, by the modification of ‘787 including blocking gas openings, reads into the claimed “wherein the OVJP nozzle block comprises the plurality of OVJP nozzles arranged in a linear or two dimensional (2D) array, and openings for the delivery channels, the exhaust channels, and the confinement channels disposed on a bottom surface of the OVJP nozzle block”.
+Claims 22 and 31: Fig. 5C of ‘806 shows a linear array, by the modification of ‘787 including blocking gas openings, reads into the claimed “wherein the OVJP nozzle block comprises the plurality of OVJP nozzles arranged in a linear or two dimensional (2D) array, and the delivery aperture, the first and second exhaust apertures, and the first and second confinement gas apertures are disposed on a bottom surface of the OVJP nozzle block” of claim 22 and “wherein the first and second exhaust apertures, the first and second confinement gas apertures, and the delivery aperture are disposed in a linear arrangement in a plane that is parallel to the substrate” of claim 31.

 Claim 26: Fig. 5C of ‘806 shows repeating unit of nozzle arrangement, reads into the claimed “wherein a deposition pattern from each OVJP nozzle of the nozzle assembly is equivalent to one another”.